 In terms of business suits and sport coats stripes are one the most accepted patterns.
 Wearing a pin stripe or a chalk stripe suit, particularly blue, can showcase a very traditional look.
 But you can also make chalk stripes to be very fresh, restrained and modern.

 In this post I take a look at the chalk stripe suit.
 I have updated the post to cover two different combinations.
 In the first one the Tagliatore suit is combined with a white DLA oxford shirt, DLA navy blue grenadine tie and the Symposium pocket square.
 On the second one the suit is paired with a striped shirt and burgundy grenadine tie.
-Both combinations at best when you wear them for business occasions.
+Both combinations are at their best when you wear them for business occasions.

 Chalk stripe or pin stripe - what is the difference?